-- Select from Australia’s best fresh rock lobster and marinated octopus at the Indian Ocean Rock Lobster Factory.
-Seafood lovers will delight in the handy take away eskies to keep your purchases fresh for travel.
-Or take a self guided tour of the factory and learn how the lobster get from the ocean to your dinner plate.
+- Select from Australia’s best fresh rock lobster at the Lobster Shack.
+Seafood lovers will delight in the handy take away eskies to keep your purchases fresh for travel, dine in at their beachside restaurant or take a self guided tour of the factory and learn how the lobster get from the ocean to your dinner plate.

 Scenic lookouts around Cervantes

-- Enjoy stunning views of the bay, islands, Lake Thetis and the town from the many lookouts at Hansen Bay, just one kilometre south of town.
+- Enjoy stunning views of the bay, islands and the town from the many lookouts at Hansen Bay, just one kilometre south of town.
 And for a different perspective, try Thirsty Point Lookout.

 - Scale Molah Hill Lookout, for sweeping views of Western Australia’s coastline, Cervantes and WA’s seaside town of Jurien Bay.